sdattri/MIDAS_Spec_V1/appendix-a.md

 Only CEC approved entities can upload to MIDAS.
 After establishing a MIDAS account by registering through the `registration` API endpoint and verifying your email by clicking on the link, request upload capabilities by sending an email to midas@energy.ca.gov from your LSE email account.
 CEC staff will review your request and respond.

+Note: Utilities may be assigned either distribution or energy company access to MIDAS.
+These assignments change what rates the user is allowed to upload.
+For now, LSE accounts will be assigned as energy companies, but this may change depending on ongoing discussions.

 ## Rate and Holiday Upload Support

 LSEs are encouraged to reach out to CEC staff at midas@energy.ca.gov with any questions or issues with MIDAS.
 Staff will do their best to answer any questions and address issues quickly.